Five Days in Iceland with GP

 Lodging options on the more secluded south side of the island are mainly of the, well—lodge variety.
 Hotel Rangá looks like a traditional log cabin from the outside, with all the creature habits of a big-city hotel: spacious rooms, a great restaurant, and a strong WiFi connection.
 A sprawling compound consisting of twenty-eight rooms and a handful of private bungalows, Hótel Grímsborgir, is a reasonably priced, family-friendly option.
-(The Trophy Lodge, where GP stayed with the kids during their trip, is another way to go—they don’t have a site but reservations can be made through Black Tomato.)
 While you can spot the Aurora Borealis from the city, usually from September to April, the lights are especially bright in the countryside, making these lodges prime visibility spots.

 Day Trip to Þórsmörk Canyon and Eyjafjallajökull Volcano